OFFSETSYNT4X/KILLFEED-DIY-TUTORIAL-2.0/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-Unpack nodemodules.zip file and add extract entire folder to project root.
+Unpack node_modules.zip file and add extract entire folder to project root.
-Delete nodemodules.zip file.
+Delete node_modules.zip file.